 Upon termination, HealthSource RI shall provide the customer with a notice of termination as well as any other additional notices, as appropriate depending on the reason for the termination.
-This notice will include the reason for termination and will be sent at least 30 days prior to the last day of coverage for any form of involuntary termination.
-422 Customers who voluntarily terminate their coverage will be disenrolled at the end of the month in which they are making the request and will receive a notice upon completion of the voluntary termination.
+This notice will include the reason for termination and will be sent prior to the last day of coverage for any form of involuntary termination.
+Customers who voluntarily terminate their coverage will be disenrolled at the end of the month in which they are making the request and will receive a notice upon completion of the voluntary termination.